 Seek help for substance abuse

-- Trauma due to bullying, violence, abuse or self-abuse
+- Trauma due to bullying, violence or abuse

 If you have a substance abuse concern, remember that help is available.
 Local lesbian, gay, bisexual and transgender health, mental health or community centers often provide substance abuse treatment.
 Organizations such as the Gay and Lesbian Medical Association also may provide referrals.

 Recognize domestic violence

 Domestic violence can affect anyone in an intimate relationship.
 Warning signs specific to sexual minority women might include a partner who:

 - Threatens to "out" you by telling friends, loved ones, colleagues or community members your sexual orientation

 - Tells you that authorities won't help a sexual minority

 - Tells you that leaving the relationship means you're admitting that same-sex relationships are deviant